supnate/rekit/README-2.0.md

 rekit add action forum/fetch-topic-list -a
 ```

-Here `forum` is the feature name, TopicList is a component under the feature.
+Here `forum` is the feature name, TopicList is a component under the feature. `-a` flag indicates it's an async action.

 To rename it from `TopicList` to `Topics`, run below commands:
 ```